OlivierLD/raspberry-coffee/WeatherStation/README.md

 Also see in `Project.Trunk:Weather.Station.Implementation`, for a real world (full) implementation.

-There is also a channel in the `NMEA.multiplexer`, with an IoT forwarder.
+There is also a channel in the `NMEA-multiplexer`, with an IoT forwarder.

 ---